Tamarajo is an avid Bible Studier who loves nothing more than to seek out the treasures in God's Word and share them with others.

 The Hebrew word translated "covering" in the above portion of Scripture comes with the idea of wrapping up in some type of cloth or garment.
 Although our current instructions are to cover from the nose on down, the Biblical direction appears to be more concerned with the mouth, as in the upper lip on down.

-We don't exactly know what Biblical leprosy was, but we do know that it was some kind of contagious disease that included skin manifestations.
+We don't exactly know what Biblical leprosy was, but we know it was a contagious disease that included skin manifestations.
 The connection is obvious.
 Whatever was coming out of the diseased persons' mouths needed to be covered.
 The above Biblical command is quite a fascinating instruction in pre-microscope history.

 The cry of "unclean, unclean" could be viewed as an ancient example of social distancing.